Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Incidentally the house they shared in Duluth was a five bedroom, six bath 2.5 million home boasted a two story library office with marble floors.
 You Tube link

 Oh yes and did I mention that Juanita is commonly referred to as a 'prophetess'.
 In fact, she is the keynote speaker at the 2018 Prophetic Voice Conference.
-I have absolutely no idea what the smurf a 'Prophetic Voice Conference" is, but one apparently exists.
+I have absolutely no idea what a 'Prophetic Voice Conference" is, but one apparently exists.

 In her role as 'prophetess' she once told Charisma magazine "that the Lord is telling her that we are in a season of revival."
 Note: this was in 2003.
 Either the Lord was wrong or He never said anything of the sort to Bynum.
 But these false statements are par for the course with these self proclaimed false prophets.